 \subsection{Contributions}

-In this paper, we propose model-splitting privacy-amplified federated learning (MS-PAFL), a novel framework that integrates structural and statistical mechanisms to enhance DP in FL.
-Specifically, MS-PAFL partitions each client’s model into a private submodel and a public submodel, injecting noise only into the latter to protect accuracy-critical components.
+In this paper, we propose MS-PAFL, a novel framework that integrates structural and statistical mechanisms to enhance DP in FL systems.
+Specifically, MS-PAFL partitions each client’s model into a private submodel and a public submodel, and injects calibrated noise only into the latter, thereby reducing the impact of perturbation on the retained model components.
 Combined with client participation and data subsampling, this design achieves a stronger balance between privacy and utility.
 The main contributions are as follows:

-\begin{itemize} \item \textbf{Hybrid framework:} We introduce the first FL framework that unifies model splitting with privacy amplification via random client participation and local data subsampling, offering a more effective solution to the privacy-utility trade-off.
+\begin{itemize} \item \textbf{Hybrid framework:} We introduce a unified FL framework that combines model splitting with privacy amplification via random client participation and local data subsampling, offering a more effective solution to the privacy--utility trade-off.